olmps/memo/ARCHITECTURE.md

 While the Flutter framework doesn't provide an improved version of the current Navigator 2.0 state **AND IF** the current coordinator proves to be more of a burden than a help, we should migrate to one of the libraries mentioned above.

+## Why manually importing the font, if there is the `google_fonts`?

+Four main points for this decision:

+- The `google_fonts` package makes an async request to lazily load its fonts, meaning that it will fallback to the unsupported font (it will not crash, but will be visually inconsistent with what we expect from a decent UI);
+- We wouldn't benefit from the `google_fonts` default implementation of the project's fonts, as we have a custom layout for each material's text theme;
+- The current version of memo doesn't require any internet connection to work, so it would also mean a bad user experience for offline users;
+- It's a new dependency (meaning more possible future problems) for the project.

+The only drawback of doing this manually is importing the fonts in the `assets/` folder (size shouldn't be relevant to impact even low-end devices), and specifying them in the `pubspec.yaml`.

 ## Environment